nishantksmccd/war-prediction-nn/README.md

 │   └── trained model outputs
 │
 ├── figures/               (figures for the paper)
-│   └── various .png and .fig files
+│   ├── xor-db.fig         (decision boundary for XOR in MATLAB format) │   ├── xor-db.png         (decision boundary for XOR in .PNG format) │   └── various .png and .fig files
 │
 └── README.md